TheTacBanana/make_deedpoll/deed_poll.typ

 *#smallcaps[In witness]* whereof I have hereunto subscribed my adopted and substituted name of #NEWNAME and also my said former name of #OLDNAME.

+Notwithstanding the decision of Mr Justice Vaisey in re Parrott, Cox v Parrott [1946] Ch 183, the applicant wishes the enrolment to proceed.

 *#smallcaps[Signed as a Deed this #nth(CURRENT_DAY.day()) day of #CURRENT_DAY.display("[month repr:long]") in the year #CURRENT_DAY.year()]*

 #let SIGNATURE_LINE = {